artainmo/web-development/README.md

 It uses a default MVC structure and uses multiple web/programming conventions, it enables rapid deployment and is widely used.

 **Flask**<br>
-Flask is a micro web framework written in Python.
-It still contains useful features while being quick and easy to use.
+Flask is a popular Python framework for developing web applications.
+Classified as a microframework, it comes with minimal built-in components and requirements, making it easy to get started and flexible to use.
+At the same time, Flask is by no means limited in its ability to produce a fully featured app.
+Rather, it is designed to be easily extensible.<br>
 Contrarily to the python web framework Django, flask is usually used for simple applications.

 ### Frontend
 **HTML & CSS**<br>